Diamonds as an Investment

-Making your money grow through investment is a good idea, however, the question is – what to invest into?
+Making your money grow through investment is a good idea.
+The question is: what to invest in?
 One of the first things that you may think of is real estate and stocks, and that’s quite understandable (and predictable).
 But what about diamonds?
 Do they make for a good investment?
 Well, the answer to this question is not simple and straightforward.
 Otherwise, everyone would just flock to their nearest financial advisor and become billionaires overnight.

 The number of carats is a case of “bigger is better”.
 More carats equals a more valuable diamond, but interestingly, a 2-carat diamonds is not going to have twice the value of a 1-carat diamond.
 Instead, it’s actually going to be 4 times more valuable.
 That’s because of the Tavernier’s law (also known as Indian law), which looks like this:

 In this equation, W stands for the weight of the diamond in carats, while C represents the basic price of a 1-carat gemstone.
 As you can tell, with more carats, the price will increase significantly.

 When it comes to color, you will want either near-colorless or colorless diamonds.
 However, colored diamonds can also be quite interesting for investors, if they are particularly rare.

 Next, we have the matter of clarity, or in other words, the number of imperfections.
 As you can imagine, the fewer imperfections a diamond has, the more valuable it is.
 However, flawless diamonds are extremely rare.